openfoodfacts/taxonomy-editor/doc/how-to-guides/develop-with-neo4j.md

   (hint: after connecting the database, on the right click on the "*" node types to have a beautiful graph)

-### from a generic file
+### From a generic file

-If you want to import data, the file needs to be placed inside the `neo4j/import` folder.
+Note that if you want to import some other data, (eg for a specific test of Neo4J capabilities), the file needs to be placed inside the `neo4j/import` folder.

 Then see [neo4j documentation on importing data](https://neo4j.com/docs/operations-manual/current/docker/operations/#docker-neo4jlabs-pluginsneo4j.com) but you can run the simpler command:
 ```